Favourite art supplies

 I’ve tried so many sketchbooks over the years from budget buys to top quality professional books.
 Seawhite’s books are made locally to me and are available worldwide.
 The concertina sketchbooks are affordable, great quality and I love the style.

 Their square format books are also brilliant.
-The paper is cartridge paper and not heavy enough for lots of paint but they are perfect for experimenting, swatching colours and note taking.
+The paper is cartridge paper and not heavy enough for lots of paint but these books are still resilient for sketching with wet media, colour swatching and light painting.

 Paint and gesso